haskellcg/Company_Notes/bfd_protocol_rfc5882_part_1.md

 ### Interaction with Multiple Control Protocols
   If multiple control protocols wish to establish BFD sessions with the same remote system for the same data protocol, all must share a single BFD session.

   If hierarchical or dependent layers of control protocols are in use (say, OSPF and Internet BGP (IBGP)), it may not be useful for more than one of them to interact with BFD.
-In this example, because IBGP is dependent on OSPF for its routing information, the faster failure detection replayed to IBGP may actually be detrimental. **_The cost of a peer state transition is high in BGD, and OSPF will naturally heal the path through the network if it were to receive the failure detection_**.
+In this example, because IBGP is dependent on OSPF for its routing information, the faster failure detection replayed to IBGP may actually be deterimental. **_The cost of a peer state transition is high in BFD, and OSPF will naturally heal the path through the network if it were to receive the failure detection_**.

   In general, it is best for the protocol at the lowest point in the hierarchy to interact with BFD, and then to use existing interactions between the control protocols to effect changes as necessary.
 This will provide the fastest possible failure detection and recovery in a network.